Lessons in Hope and Respect From I Love Lucy?

 Like Lucy and her friends learned, it isn't always easy to look at things objectively until we have experienced things from a different perspective.
 We are all tempted from time to time to give up or to entertain fantasies of escapism.
 Ultimately, like Lucy and Ethel, we really just need someone else to support us.
 We need to know that others are going through the same situations that we face, and we need to know that help is available when we need it.

 Through the Associates Program, ASHA is here for you—to serve as an advocate and as a support mechanism.
 The resources are accessible to you, but you have to actively choose to use them if they are to be meaningful.
 You can get more out of your affiliation in the Associates Program by becoming more engaged.
-Submit an article to The ASHA Leader or Associates Insights, take part in the ASHA Community (the Associates Community will launch in July 2013), take a course, read the Issues in Ethics Statements on Support Personnel, or even attend ASHA Convention or a conference.
+Submit an article to The ASHA Leader or Associates Insights, take part in the ASHA Community (the Associates Community will launch in July 2013), take a course, read the Issues in Ethics: Audiology Assistants or Issues in Ethics: Speech-Language Pathology Assistants, or even attend ASHA Convention or a conference.
 You will definitely be helping yourself by increasing your involvement in ASHA and the Associates Program.
 Who knows, you may even get a box of chocolates!